-Hypnapod was conceived in 2015 by David Patman, Michelle Boyde, Matt Warren and Jason James, and has evolved from initial prototypes through lab testing and live events through partnerships with RMIT University, GovHack and MPavilion.
+Hypnapod was conceived in 2015 by David Patman, Michelle Boyde, Matt Warren and Jason James, and has evolved from initial prototypes through lab testing and live events through partnerships with Dr Jenny Underwood (RMIT University), GovHack and MPavilion.

 Developing and testing heart syncing technlogy